 The completion block you provide is executed when the value in the

-finished property changes to
+is property changes to

-YES.
+true.
 Because the completion block executes after the operation indicates it has finished its task, you must not use a completion block to queue additional work considered to be part of that task.
 An operation object whose

-finished property contains the value
+is property contains the value

-YES must be done with all of its task-related work by definition.
+true must be done with all of its task-related work by definition.
 The completion block should be used to notify interested objects that the work is complete or perform other tasks that might be related to, but not part of, the operation’s actual task.

 A finished operation may finish either because it was cancelled or because it successfully completed its task.
 You should take that fact into account when writing your block code.
 Similarly, you should not make any assumptions about the successful completion of dependent operations, which may themselves have been cancelled.